entawngledcipher/GCRC2014/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: Bangalore's own Ruby Conference
+title: "Bangalore's own Ruby Conference"
-tags: [ruby, gardencityruby, bangalore, blog, conference]
+tags:
+  - ruby
+  - gardencityruby
+  - bangalore
+  - blog
+  - conference
+published: true
 ---

 Garden City Ruby Conference is brought to you by the Ruby Community in Bangalore.
 The first edition of the conference will be in 2014.